Blog Series Part 1 of 3: Understanding Ag Microbials

 The first question to consider is: “Which job do I want a microbial product to do for my crops?”
 Microbial products are formulations of living microorganisms selected by their manufacturers to do specific jobs which benefit the plant.
 Many of these “modes of action” are familiar: fixing nitrogen, solubilizing phosphorous or other soil nutrients, producing growth-promoting compounds, or eliminating pathogens and other undesirables.
 Often, the goal of applying these types of biological formulations is to introduce the selected “good” bacteria into the grower’s soil in the hopes that they take up residence there to the benefit of crop and grower alike.

 It makes sense: if crops need more nitrogen, you can add a nitrogen fixing-microbe to the soil to get the job done.
 However, this approach has a few limitations.
 Each grower’s soil is different, both in terms of physical and chemical properties, and in terms of the native microorganisms which already call the soil home.
 The selected microorganisms in a biological product are generally not native to the grower’s specific soil.
-If they don’t fare well in their new home, or if they can’t compete with the millions of native microbes that populate each gram of the grower’s soil, they may not live long enough to deliver their benefits.
+If they don’t fare well in their new home, or if they can’t compete with the millions of native microbes that populate each gram of the grower’s soil, they may not live long enough or proliferate to a sufficient degree to deliver their benefits.
 This can lead to inconsistent product performance and frustration with biologicals in general.

 There is another option available to growers, one which takes a different approach to solving the challenge of achieving consistent performance while still protecting the grower’s bottom line.
 Agronomic biologicals are not the only source of good bacteria available to a grower.
 Good bacteria are everywhere, including in the native populations of microbes already present in a grower’s soil.
 Plants have evolved alongside these microbes and have over time, perfected natural processes for “calling in” and cultivating populations of beneficial microbes in their root zones.
 The plant feeds these microbes with root exudates, and in exchange, the good microbes perform a variety of useful jobs for the plant.